mutablestate/preview/README.md

 ## Notes

 - Preview uses SASS.
-You will need to compile it to CSS when modified.
-If you're new to this procedure give [Koala](http://koala-app.com) a try.
+To compile to CSS when modified use `sass --watch priv/static/sass:priv/static/css` if you have the [sass rubygem](http://rubygems.org/gems/sass), otherwise try [Koala](http://koala-app.com).

 ## Goals